metratec/rfid-sdk-dotnet/README.md

-# Readme
+# Metratec Device SDK

-Metratec Devices library for .net 6.0 (core)
+Metratec Devices SDK for .net 6.0 (core)

-## Installation
+## Install the library

-This library also requires the CommunicationInterfaces library.
-For the usb communication the FTD2XX_NET library and for the serial connection the System.IO.Ports package.
+This library also requires for the serial connection the System.IO.Ports package.

-To add the required libraries, you can do this via the Visual Studio UI: Right-click on `Dependencies->Add Project Reference->Browse` and select the external `MetratecDevices.dll`, the `CommunicationInterfaces.dll`.
+To add the required libraries, you can do this via the Visual Studio UI: Right-click on `Dependencies->Add Project Reference->Browse` and select the external `MetratecDevices.dll`.
 For the serial connection add the required package `System.IO.Ports` via the Visual Studio UI.
 Right-click on `Dependencies->Manage NuGet Packages` and locate and install the `System.IO.Ports` package.

 This library uses the Microsoft Logging System, for which at least the `Microsoft.Extensions.Logging.Abstraction` package is necessary.
 Add this package as well.